 - thread, scissors, etc.

-Step One: Place you two pieces of flannel with fronts facing together and fold it into quarters.
+Step One: Place two pieces of flannel with fronts facing together and fold them into quarters.

 With a pen, draw on a shape that looks something like this:

 There is no real need for a pattern or measurements.
-I didn't even use the exact same shape for each blankie I made.
-Just free hand it.
+I didn’t even use the same shape for each blankie I made.
+Just freehand it.
 Then cut it out, leaving your folds intact.

 The idea is that after you unfold it you will have a shape that looks like this: